Top 5 Must-Know Requirements to Register a Trademark in Malaysia

 What is a Trademark?

-• Letters, words, names, or signatures
+Words, letters, names, or signatures

-• Colors, sounds, or scents
+Shapes, colors, sounds, or even scents

 An invented or newly coined name would be great.
 Also, it is important to ensure the name is not some words which are commonly used by other players in the same industry.

-Another example is, a trademark must not directly describe the qualities, characteristics, or geographical origin of the goods and services.
 For instance, you cannot trademark generic terms like "Cold Beer" for a beer brand because it directly describes the product and its qualities and characters.
-However, “Blue Moon” may not be invented words, but it is registrable because it has not relevance to beers!

 This requirement underscores the government's commitment to maintaining harmony, stability, and integrity within the nation's socio-political landscape.